decentralised-dataexchange/bb-consent-playground/README.md

 - *Test environment can be setup by executing `./test/test-entrypoint.sh` file manually.*
 - *Test environment does not persist any of the data.*

-## Steps to set up the demo envioronment (COMING SOON)
+## Steps to set up the demo environment

 ### Setup the services

 Run the script provided in /demo folder.
 Once run, the servers are up and running.
-They are accessible at below addresses:
+They are accessible at the addresses below:

 | Name                              | Server address                       |
 | ----------------------------------| ------------------------------------ |